jweissman/orsino/playtesting.md

 ---
 [ ] Remind players to rest if they're not at full health going into boss battle
 ---
-[ ] Healing for 0 HP should be presented as a failure (not "heals for 0 damage" but "tried to heal but fails") -- thought we had repaired this but still seeing 0-amount heals
 [ ] Temple blessing should _recharge_ duration if already present (ie just having the blessing should not necessarily disable prayer)
 [ ] Would be interesting to distinguish between positive/negative effects (maybe rest should cure only bad things?)
 [ ] We don't seem to redisplay room details if you've levelled up?